RSS-Bridge/rss-bridge/README.md

  * `WikipediaEOLatest`: highlighted articles from Wikipedia in Esperanto
  * `Bandcamp` : Returns last release from [bandcamp](https://bandcamp.com/) for a tag

+Plus [many other bridges](bridges/) to enable, thanks to the community

 Output format
 ===